BillJr99/Ursinus-WebMobile-Fall2020/_pages/Projects/proj-final.md

 You will use git or another version control system to coordinate between your team.

 Finally, prepare as a team a project presentation using a screencast (such as [Screencast-O-Matic](https://screencast-o-matic.com/)) that you will share with the class for final presentations.
 Alternatively, you may choose to present to a live class audience, as time permits.

+Some possible projects include:

+* Online debugging table for introductory students: a service-based mobile-friendly site that supports exception posting, commenting, resolution, and searching
+* [Canvas](https://canvas.instructure.com/doc/api/) Course Manager: An organizational utility for students using Canvas with a personal [iCal](https://en.wikipedia.org/wiki/ICalendar) generator for your personal calendar

 ## Extra Credit (10%)
 If you deploy your project publicly and make your repository/repositories publicly open source (please note this in your README), I will award extra credit to your project.